EMD "GP20" Locomotives

 By: Adam Burns

-EMD eventually came up with the Spartan Cab that employed these concepts while sporting a flush low nose.
-When production ended on the GP20 a little more than a half-dozen domestic railroads purchased more than 200 examples of the locomotive.
+The builder eventually came up with the Spartan Cab on the GP35 that employed these concepts while sporting a pointed, low nose.

-Today, this resilient little road switcher can still be found in operation on numerous short lines are the country.
+When production had ended on the GP20 a little more than a half-dozen domestic railroads purchased more than 200 examples.
+Today, this resilient little road-switcher can still be found in operation on numerous short lines are the country.

 Additionally, at least two are known to be officially preserved; Southern Pacific #7207 used by the Blue Ridge Scenic Railway and Western Pacific #2001 at the Western Pacific Railroad Museum.